Staying Optimistic During Your Job Search

 - What do you love to do that gets you excited and energized?

 - What does your best self look like?
+Values?
+Characteristics?

-- Do you feel whole and centered?
+- What activity makes you feel happy, whole, and centered?

 6. Volunteer In the Meantime

-- Develop a sense of purpose: non-profits typically cater to the most vulnerable people and animals in society and knowing that you make another living being's life better directly through your actions is bound to make you feel purposeful and useful.
+- Develop a sense of purpose: non-profits typically cater to the most vulnerable people and animals in society and knowing that you made another living being's life better directly through your actions is bound to make you feel purposeful and useful.

 - Make valuable connections: there is always the possibility of getting to know others and expanding your network.
 You never know who maybe able to lend a hand to you in return.

 - Address your employment gap: typically the job hunt takes a 4-5 months to build up and eventually ending in a job offer.
 However, for some of us and for many of us living through the effects of the 2020 pandemic, landing that job may take half a year to over a year.
-Unfortunately, employers are not keen on hiring people out of the job market for too long and this present a problem for unemployed job seekers.
+Unfortunately, employers are not keen on hiring people out of the job market for too long and this presents a problem for unemployed job seekers.
 Volunteering offers the perfect bridge to connect your previous work experience to current times where you're unemployed while showing that you're productive and effective with your time.

 - Build up your expertise or gain new skills: organizations that rely on volunteerism typically have a wide range of tasks they need help with.
 Utilize this opportunity to continue to develop your proficiency on a particular skill, try a new career path, or pick up a new skillset.